If you’re looking for good 5th grade books in a series, these top middle grade book series for 10- to 11-year-olds are

 Nightmares! by Jason Segel and Kirsten Miller, illustrated by Karl Kwasny

 Charlie’s dad has remarried and moved Charlie and his younger brother into the stepmother’s frightening purple mansion.
-There, Charlie begins to have the most horrible nightmares — nightmares that blur between reality and dream.
-When witches steal Charlie’s brother into the nightmare world, Charlie and his friends must learn to face their fears in order to save his little brother and the entire awake world.
+There, Charlie begins to have the most horrible nightmares — nightmares that blur the boundaries between reality and dream.
+When witches from the nightmare world steal Charlie’s brother, Charlie and his friends must face their fears in order to save both Charlie’s little brother and the entire awake world.
 Hard to put this story down, this is an enthralling book choice for upper elementary school readers.